oemof/tespy/docs/getting_started/installation.rst

          for Python 3.x (64 or 32 bit).
       2. Install miniforge3
       3. Open "miniforge prompt" to manage your virtual environments.
-You can create a new environment and acivate it by
+You can create a new environment and activate it by

          .. code-block:: console